Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Flow based Deep Reinforcement Learning for Routing and Spectrum Access

 \subsection{Multi-Agent Distributed Optimization}

 The agent learns and acts according to $\widetilde{Q}$ in (\ref{equ:qhat}) in order to optimize the data rate of its own flow.
+With each agent operating under a \emph{selfish} objective, in general we do not expect the agents to collectively converge to a global network-wide optimum.
+Fundamentally, achieving cooperation among distributed multi-agent is always a challenging problem.
+If we assign selfish rewards to the agents, then there is no guarantee that they would reach a global optimum; if instead we assign all agents a common global reward, we then encounter the \emph{credit mis-assignment} problem, as studied in \cite{optimalpayoff,localreward}.

+Furthermore, under the assumption that each agent only has local observations, it is helpful for the agents to coordinate their actions.
+However, it is challenging to engineer a messaging scheme that induces cooperation, while incurring only limited communication overhead.
+Recognizing this difficulty, in this paper, we let each agent learn independently, while being agnostic of the other agents' actions or rewards, except through observing the surrounding interference (essentially regarding the other agents as a part of the environment).
+Despite its simplicity, a strategy like this can already be effective in many situations \cite{idagent}.

-If instead we optimize with respect to a global reward as function of multiple flows, we can encounter the \emph{credit mis-assignment} problem \cite{localreward}.
-We observe, however, that in a wireless ad-hoc network, where the major performance limiting factor is the mutual interference, route optimization in a flow tends to lead to interference avoidance which benefits other data flows as well.
-Therefore in our problem, designing the agent to act selfishly in multiple rounds actually allows every agent to adjust according to each other's routes, thus achieving \emph{implicit cooperation}.
+We observe that in a wireless ad-hoc network, where the major performance limiting factor is the mutual interference, routing optimization for one flow in the presence of other flows would already tend to produce an interference avoidance behavior, which benefits other data flows as well.
+Therefore, designing the agents to act selfishly in multiple rounds already allows every agent to adjust according to each other's routes, thus achieving implicit cooperation to certain degree.
+The effectiveness of this approach is illustrated in the simulation results in Section~\ref{sec:results}.